ramachandran-lab/KAlignedoscope/README.md

 * Clustering mode: Distinct clustering solutions that are representative of all clustering runs.
   * Major mode: The clustering mode which the largerst number of clustering runs align to.
   * Minor mode: The clustering mode which fewer clustering runs align to.
 * Structure plot: Visualization of the membership matrix in stacked bar charts.
-Each individual corresponds to a column in the plot, with its fraction memberships in clusters represented by stacked bars with distinct colors.
+Each individual is organized on the x-axis and corresponds to a column in the plot.
+Each individual's column is made up of proportional membership to clusters represented by vertically stacked bars with distinct colors.
-* Population label: The labels pre-assigned to individuals.
+* Population label: The labels pre-assigned to individuals, user-provided.
 In population genetics data, this is usually the population that each individual is sampled from, e.g., ``GBR`` for British and ``PUR`` for "Puerto Rican in Puerto Rico" in 1000 Genomes Project data.

 ***KAlignedoscope*** aims to support user-interactivity and friendliness with aesthetic interface.
 Some important features include:
 1. Reordering: